CodePawfect/clock-in-service/readme.md

 A Spring Boot service for managing employee work time tracking.

+**⚠️ NOTE: This project is currently under development and should be considered alpha/experimental.
+Use at your own risk!
+APIs may change frequently without notice. ⚠️**

 ## Overview

 Clock-In Service is a backend application that allows users to log their working hours and retrieve their time records